-Thursday, November 18th at 11:00 am.
+Thursday, October 21st at 11:00 am.
+We are returning to the series started in the library in the fall of 2019.
+Zoom discussions will continue this fall and the series is now available on Kanopy.
 Great Courses, in collaboration with Smithsonian, presents a deep dive into the creation of the US Constitution as it actually happened.
 Using the Founding Fathers as a lens through which to examine the early political history of the United States, you will better understand both the document under which Americans live and the people who brought it into being.
-For those of you who were not attending the series in the library pre-COVID you can still join us.
+We will continue our study with episode 21.
+For those of you who were not attending the series in the library you can still join us.
 If you wish you can view the prior episodes on Kanopy, but this is not necessary in order to participate in the discussion.

 Oct 21: Thomas Jefferson’s Party (Episode 24) William Findley’s Whiskey (Episode 25) Benjamin Banneker’s Survey (Episode 26)